GerHobbelt/Evil-PDF-Library-for-Qiqqa/README.md

 #### Directory 1: the 'Z' subdirectory

-> **Purpose**: this directory is included in the 'Qiqqa Library' layout to help test the Qiqqa library recovery mechanisms, which SHOULD discoveer these otherwise "hidden" PDFs too!
+> **Purpose**: this directory is included in the 'Qiqqa Library' layout to help test the Qiqqa library recovery mechanisms, which SHOULD discover these otherwise "hidden" PDFs too!

 The "source PDFs" to be found and imported by Qiqqa are located in the